vaishnavanjali1806/awesome-cpp/CODE_OF_CONDUCT.md

 *   Advocating for, or encouraging, any of the above behavior.
 *   Sustained disruption of community events, including talks and presentations.

-## 5. Consequences of Unacceptable Behavior
+## 5. Consequences of Unacceptable Behavior.

 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.